 Most family trips to Thailand are 10 to 14 days.
 The decision parents agonize over is whether to pick one base or two, and which two.
 The honest answer depends on how old your kids are and how much travel time you can absorb.

 Two-base trip, 10 to 14 nights.
-School-age kids, families who want both a city and a beach.
-The classic split is Bangkok 3 nights + a beach.
+School age kids, families who want both a city and a beach.
+The classic split is Bangkok 3 nights plus a beach.
 Phuket and Koh Samui both work.
-For a quieter beach base, Krabi’s Ao Nang stretch is the most family-forward.
+For a quieter beach base, Krabi’s Ao Nang stretch is the most family friendly.

-Three-base trip, 14 to 18 nights.
+Three base trip, 14 to 18 nights.
 Older kids and teenagers, families who want north and south.
-Bangkok 3 nights + Chiang Mai 4 nights + beach 6 to 7 nights.
+Bangkok 3 nights plus Chiang Mai 4 nights plus beach 6 to 7 nights.
 The sleeper train Bangkok to Chiang Mai (No. 9 or No. 13) is itself a trip highlight at this age, even though most parents fly the return leg.
 Add a Loy Krathong evening if your dates align.

 What to avoid.
-A three-base trip with a toddler eats most days in transit.
-Adding Koh Phangan or Koh Tao to a young-kid itinerary is also a stretch.
+A three base trip with a toddler eats most days in transit.
+Adding Koh Phangan or Koh Tao to a young child itinerary is also a stretch.
 They are 2-hour ferries on top of flights, and the islands themselves are oriented toward backpackers and divers rather than families.

 Getting around Thailand on a family trip with kids

-Most flight-and-resort trips involve four transport touch points.
+Most trips built around flights and a resort involve four transport touch points.
 Airport transfer in, BTS or taxi for any city day, domestic flight or train to the next base, and ferries if an island is in the plan.
-Each one has a specific kid-friendly answer.
+Each one has a specific answer for families.

 Airport transfers.
 Hotel-arranged private transfers are worth the markup with kids under 6.
 The driver waits at arrivals with a name sign, the vehicle has a car seat if you requested one in advance, and you skip the taxi queue.
 Suvarnabhumi to central Bangkok is $8 to $19 by metered taxi (~$7-17 USD) plus tolls, or $37 to $55 by hotel transfer (~$34-51 USD).

 Bangkok BTS Skytrain and MRT.
-The cleanest, most stroller-friendly public transit in Southeast Asia.
+The cleanest public transit in Southeast Asia, and the easiest with a stroller.
 Most BTS stations now have lifts (Siam, Asok, Phrom Phong, Saphan Taksin all do).
 Single rides 17 to 44 THB ($0.50-1.25 USD).
-The Rabbit Card prepay system saves 2 to 3 baht per ride and skips the ticket-machine queue.
+The Rabbit Card prepay system saves 2 to 3 baht per ride and skips the queue at the ticket machine.
 Kids under 90cm ride free.

 Domestic flights.
 Bangkok to Phuket, Koh Samui, Chiang Mai, or Krabi takes 1 to 1.5 hours.
 AirAsia, Thai Lion, and Nok run cheap fares.
 Bangkok Airways and Thai Airways run full service.
 Most carriers allow strollers at the gate.
 Booster seats and child harnesses are not standard, so bring your own if your child needs one.
 Compare domestic Thai fares before locking dates, since prices swing 30 to 40% between weeks.